zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 (Option) 2.
 Better exploration

 ## Future Improvements
 There are many possible directions to try.
 Wish there was more time.
 So before anything I would just try and play with the network layers, and change different aspects of the network, units per layer, or number of layers.
 Not enough time left to experiment.
-I would try the D4PG algorithms (refence bellow) - this was covered by the Udacity course, and could work.
-The other agorithms suggested in the Udacity couse: PPO, or D3PG.
+Other algorithms I would try, which were also covered by the Udacity cource:
+- I would try out the Proximal Policy Optimization algorithm.
+- I would try the D3G, PPO, or D4G   algorithm (refence bellow).

 ## See also
 You can view the publication from DeepMind here